 AI in Courts: Insights from South Korea, Australia & Singapore

 Learn how the judicial systems of South Korea, Australia, and Singapore are using AI during this webinar from the TRI/NCSC AI Policy Consortium.
-In this session, you will learn about the use of AI courts and discover best practices and challenges in these jurisdictions.
+In this session, you'll learn about the use of AI in courts and discover best practices and challenges in these jurisdictions.
 Gain insights into how these countries are integrating AI to enhance efficiency, accuracy, and transparency in legal proceedings while safeguarding the integrity of the justice system.

 Learning objectives: